luiscruz/course_sustainableSE/2026/p1_measuring_software/g4_cv_energy_comparison.md

 We hypothesize that RF-DETR and YOLOv8 will differ in energy consumption even when their model sizes are similar, due to differences in architectural design and computational patterns.

 # Methodology
+To understand how different computer vision architectures influence energy consumption we conducted an experiment comparing YOLOv8m and RF-DETR Medium.
+For the experiment we chose the medium size of both models to represent a mid-range design within each architecture family.
+The models differ slightly in parameter count (25.9M vs 33.7), but this is expected as their architectural design is different and thus we treat it as part of the comparison.

+Both models are evaluated on the same set of images drawn from the COCOval2017[https://cocodataset.org/#home], a very popular benchmark in object detection research.
+This dataset contains 5,000 images but we decided to run our experiment on a randomly selected subset, choosing 500 images for warmup purposes and 1500 for energy measurements, due to the limited resources and timeframe of the project.
+We used the same 1500 images and in the same order for both models to guarantee that each model processed the exact same workload under the same conditions.

+Before running any measurements, the pretrained weights for both models were downloaded to ensure that the energy measurements would not be influenced.

+### Experiment Setup
+All experiments were conducted on the same hardware and software environment to avoid confounding effects related to system configuration.

+#### Hardware and Software Specifications:
+- **CPU:** Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz
+- **GPU:** NVIDIA Quadro T1000 Max-Q, 4GB VRAM (TDP 35W)
+- **Memory:** 16GB RAM
+- **Operating System**: Ubuntu 24.04.4
+- **NVIDIA Driver:** 580.126.09 | CUDA 13.0

+We measured energy consumption using Energibridge [https://github.com/tdurieux/EnergiBridge].Energibridge is an energy profiler which collects CPU and GPU energy usage data during program execution.

+Before running the experiment, we had to minimize any confounding factors that could influence the energy measurements.
+For this we followed the "Zen mode" [https://luiscruz.github.io/2021/10/10/scientific-guide.html] strategy.
+We closed any applications or unnecessary background services that were running and made sure to turn off all notifications.
+Additionally, we disconnected all external hardware and turned off the wifi.
+Moreover, we froze our settings [https://luiscruz.github.io/2021/10/10/scientific-guide.html] by disabling automatic brightness adjustment, idle deeming and setting the brightness to the lowest end at 242.
+We kept the machine plugged into an external power source throughout the experiment to avoid power fluctuations.
+Lastly, we performed all experiments at a stable temperature of 23.5℃.

+### Experiment Procedure
+To avoid-cold start effects, we warmed up both the CPU and GPU for 5min each.
+For warming up the CPU we repeatedly ran a Fibonacci sequence and for warming up the GPU we ran the two models on the warmup dataset.

+During the experiment, both YOLOv8m and RF-DETR Medium processed images one at a time rather than in batches.
+This decision was made to prevent computation costs across multiple images and to allow precise measurements of energy consumption and execution time per-image.

+We executed the experiment using a fixed sequence of inference  runs.
+We generated a shuffled list of 60 runs in advance, consisting of 30 executions of YOLOv8m and 30 executions of RF-DETR Medium to distribute the bias more evenly across the two executions.
+Before each execution run, the system was put to sleep for 30 seconds to prevent tail energy consumption from previous measurements.
+We chose a sleep of 30 seconds since each energy test for each model was less than 3min.
+For each interference run energy was measured using EnergiBridge.
+Once the measurements were complete, the results were saved to a SCV file for later analysis.

+### Replication Package
+A replication package can be found [here](https://github.com/riritz/Sustainable_SE).
 # Results
 # Discussion
 # Conclusion